create3000/x_ite/docs/_posts/getting-started.md

 ### preserveDrawingBuffer

 A Boolean value (`true` or `false`).
 If the value is true the drawing buffers will not be cleared and will preserve their values.
-The default value for preserveDrawingBuffer is `false`.
-Set preserveDrawingBuffer to true if you want to save the image from the canvas.
-Keep in mind setting preserveDrawingBuffer to true can have performance implications.
+The default value for the *preserveDrawingBuffer* attribute is `false`.
+Set *preserveDrawingBuffer* to true if you want to save the image from the canvas.
+Keep in mind setting *preserveDrawingBuffer* to true can have performance implications.

 ### splashScreen

 A Boolean value (`true` or `false`) to indicate whether the splash screen should be displayed.
-The default value for the splashScreen attribute is `true`.
+The default value for the *splashScreen* attribute is `true`.
 The display of the splash screen can also be toggled via the browser option »SplashScreen« in JavaScript.
 Call `Browser .setBrowserOption ("SplashScreen", booleanValue)` to toggle the display of the splash screen.

 ### src

 A String value with the URL that should be loaded on page load.
-If no src attribute is specified or the src attribute is empty an empty scene is displayed.
+If no *src* attribute is specified or the *src* attribute is empty an empty scene is displayed.

 ### url

 A MFString value with urls that should be loaded on page load.
-If no url attribute is specified or the attribute is empty an empty scene is displayed.
-If both src and url attribute are specified the src attribute takes precedence.
+If no *url* attribute is specified or the attribute is empty an empty scene is displayed.
+If both src and *url* attribute are specified the *src* attribute takes precedence.

 ### Example